cognitive-catalyst/cognitive-catalyst/README.md

 ##Structure
 *See also: [Structure](Structure.md)*

 Watson Catalyst is a community of independent open source projects.
-Each project is governed mostly independently, but is held to certain standards.
+Each project is governed independently, but is held to certain standards.
 These [Community Standards](CommunityStandards.md) will be developed by the community as needed.

 ##Projects
 * [JumpQA](https://github.com/watson-catalyst/jump-qa) - create ground truth from a corpus